-This two-day workshop, designed for mid- to senior-level financial aid professionals who have gone through at least one year of the financial aid process, will help you unpack cash flow for sole proprietorships, Partnerships, and S Corporations while using the School Portal for making the best award decisions for families who own businesses.
+This 1.5 workshop, designed for mid-to senior-level financial aid professionals who have gone through at least one year of the financial aid process, will help you unpack cash flow for sole proprietorships, Partnerships, and S Corporations while using the School Portal for making the best award decisions for families who own businesses.

-The workshop includes a combination of a pre-workshop assignment, case studies, and small group exercises to help you understand the various ins-and-outs related to self-employment.
-Working with your peers, you will shape the policies your school should enforce, while learning how to decode the tax documents that accompany the PFS’s of various business owners.
+The workshop uses a combination of a pre-workshop assignment, case studies, and small group exercises to help you master the ins-and-outs of evaluating financial need for self-employed families.
+Working with your peers, you will shape the policies your school should enforce, while learning how to decode the tax documents that accompany the PFS’s of various types of business owners.

-The Advanced Topic Workshop is designed to help you:
+The Advanced Topics Workshop is designed to help you:

 - Gain clearer understanding of the differences between the main types of business entities you’re likely to see.

 - Determine household cash flow using tax forms related to various types of business owners.

 - Develop or affirm school policies to better manage self-employment issues.

 - Use the School Portal to determine the best parent contribution based on what you’ll uncover from business tax forms.